carpentries/instructor-training/_extras/training_calendar.md

 ## Two day events

 The events below run for two days, from 9 am to 5 pm in the time zone specified.
+Attendance for the entire event is mandatory.

 ### North America